-Test the Clutch: Obstruct the gate while it is in the OPENING cycle.
+Test the Clutch:

+Obstruct the gate while it is in the OPENING cycle.

-The clutch should slip with no more than 40 Lbs of force for approximately 2 seconds, then the gate should reverse direction.
+The clutch MUST slip with no more than 40 Lbs of force, then the gate will reverse direction for a quarter of a second and STOP.
 If the clutch does not slip, it is too tight.
 Repeat step 4 and re-adjust the clutch.

-Note: After the gate has reversed, the operator will be in a "soft shutdown" making it necessary to initiate the cycle again by momentarily jumping across terminals 11 and 20.
+Note: After the gate has reversed and STOPPED, the operator will be in a "Soft Shutdown".
+Momentarily jump across terminals 11 and 20 to continue the opening cycle after the obstruction has been cleared.